GlastonburyC/RNAPath/README.md

 | SLIDE_001|20.9%|25.1%|44.3%|1.0%|2.5%|1.2%|4.9%|
 | SLIDE_002|39.6%|23.1%|33.0%|1.5%|1.2%|2.8%|3.5%|

-Compositional phenotypes are easy to interpretate, but they are not the proper choice for statistical analysis, given the closure problem.
-For this reason, they can be turned into pivot coordinates (a special case of isometric logratio coordinates):
+Compositional phenotypes are easy to interpretate, but they are not the appropriate choice for statistical analysis, given their compositional nature.
+For this reason, they can be turned into pivot coordinates (a special case of a isometric logratio transformation):

 ```
 cd ./image_derived_phenotypes